piedoom/doomy.org/content/2017-12-16-publishing-gutenberg-to-github/index.md

-title = "Automatically publishing your Gutenberg project to Github pages" date = 2017-12-16T01:00:00.007Z author = "doomy" summary = "Using Travis CI to publish a static zola site from a git repository"
+title = "Automatically publishing your Gutenberg project to Github pages" date = 2017-12-16T01:00:00.007Z author = "doomy" description = "Using Travis CI to publish a static zola site from a git repository"

 [taxonomies]
 tags = ["rust", "zola"]